ebanner/sicp/README.md

 unforgettable [video
 lectures.](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/)

-Back when I was a freshman in college, my initial attempt at the book was thwarted by its abstract concepts and crushingly difficult exercises.
-Together these barriers forced me to abandon the book.
+Back when I was a freshman in college, my initial attempt through was unsuccessful.
+The concepts in the book seemed overly abstract and the exercises incredibly difficult.
+For these reasons I put the book down and moved onto other things.

 The book did, however, leave a lasting impression on me.
 The few concepts I did grasp (e.g. applicative-order vs. normal-order